ASKnet-Open-Training/Minimal-Repair-Setup/README.md

 - FM aerials
   to mention but a few

- 1.TEAM ADJUMANI TRACK ll TOOL KIT
+ # TEAM ADJUMANI TRACK ll TOOL KIT

- #There are 64pieces of tools in the kit,these include:
+ There are 64pieces of tools in the kit,these include:

 - Tweezer